This Program is offered at the following campus locations:

 A Diploma in Criminology will be awarded to students who complete the equivalent of two years of required first and second-year courses at Northern Lights College.
 The diploma is intended to prepare students for entry-level employment positions and for continued studies in academic and professional programs.
 Relevant areas of work and additional education include Corrections, Criminology, Criminal Justice, Forensic Studies, and Law Enforcement.

 Program Contact: Lisa Verbisky

 To apply to the University Arts and Sciences Program or to register for individual courses within the Program:

-- Applicants who do not have secondary school and/or post-secondary transcripts that provide documentation of prerequisites should speak with a Northern Lights College Recruiter.
+-Applicants who do not have secondary school and/or post-secondary transcripts that provide documentation of prerequisites should speak with a Northern Lights College Admissions Officer.
 In these situations, entry-level skills may be evaluated as required through the Writing Assessment, the College and Career Preparation Math Assessment, or other assessments.

-Program Length (Weeks): 60 weeks (two years of full-time study, may also be taken on a part-time basis)
+Program Length (Weeks): 60 weeks (or two years of full-time study)

 Program Length (Hours): 900